 Control programs are in place for a number of diseases that have been nearly eradicated from the U.S., including brucellosis and tuberculosis.
 These still exist in geographic regions where wildlife (bison and deer, respectively) serve as a reservoir for disease and periodically infect livestock.

 Any required testing must be done in the state or country of origin.
 Additional information on how to find state regulations pertaining to the importation of animals is available on the USDA APHIS State Regulations for Importing Animals web page.

 A disease or condition that is considered reportable must be brought to the attention of the federal and state veterinary authorities within prompt, defined timeframes, in accordance with national and state regulations.
-Reportable disease regulatory authorities requires federal and state reporting from any individual, producer, veterinarian, laboratory personnel, wildlife or zoo personnel, researcher, public health official, or others with knowledge of a notifiable disease.
+Reportable disease regulatory authorities require federal and state reporting from any individual, producer, veterinarian, laboratory personnel, wildlife or zoo personnel, researcher, public health official, or others with knowledge of a notifiable disease.